developmentseed/eoapi-cdk/integration_tests/cdk/README.md

-This is a non-forked version of [eoapi-template](https://github.com/developmentseed/eoapi-template).

-# Deployment CDK code for eoapi-cdk integration tests
+# Deployment CDK code for eoapi-cdk deployment tests

-This is a wrapper CDK code that provides the `eoapi-cdk` deployment to run integration tests on the latest releases of the `eoapi-cdk` constructs.
+This is a wrapper CDK code that is used to test a deployment of the `eoapi-cdk` constructs before a release happens.

 ## Requirements